NABlock/Samsung_S8_FRP_Hacking/README.md

 I am not allowed to upload this rom here due github policy so you must go find it your self, Google is a hint ;-)

+Hint: For ODIN you just need the AP field, leave other fields blank.

 ### How it will look with a customized developer rom:

 ![Screenshot](https://nr1.nu/samsung-s8/images/customized-rom-default1.png)